-- As soon as it is noticed that a child is missing the key person/staff alerts the Head Teacher. - The Head Teacher will instigate a thorough search of the building and playgrounds. - The register is checked to make sure no other child has also gone astray. - Doors and gates are checked to see if there has been a breach of security whereby a child could wander out. - If the child is not found, the parent is contacted and the missing child is reported to the police. - The Head Teacher talks to the staff to find out when and where the child was last seen and records this.
+- As soon as it is noticed that a child is missing the key person/staff alerts the Head Teacher. - The Head Teacher will instigate a thorough search of the buildings, playgrounds and The Woodford Wells Club. - Staff will communicate as a search is carried out using the walkie talkie system - The register is checked to make sure no other child has also gone astray. - Doors and gates are checked to see if there has been a breach of security whereby a child could wander out. - If the child is not found, the parent is contacted and the missing child is reported to the police. - The Head Teacher talks to the staff to find out when and where the child was last seen and records this.